0xDones/tfgen/README.md

     └── my-custom-module
         └── main.tf
 ```

-> You can check a complete monorepo example [here](https://github.com/refl3ction/terraform-monorepo-example)

 Inside our `infra-live` folder, we have two environments, dev and prod.
 They are deployed in different aws accounts, and each one have a different role that needs to be assumed in the provider configuration.
 Instead of copying the files back and forth every time we need to create a new module, we'll let `tfgen` create it for us.